MartyIce/martyice.github.io/about.md

 recent Software:
 ---
+* Creating a custom Nuget package, and hosting on a private feed
-* Building Azure Web services, and auto-deploying them to Azure via <a href="https://www.appveyor.com/">Appveyor</a>.
+* Building Azure Web services, and auto-deploying them to Azure via <a href="https://www.appveyor.com/">Appveyor</a>
 * Learning a large existing .Net architecture
-* Learning Rails on some existing sites.
+* Learning Rails on some existing sites
 * Dipping my toe in some clouds (AWS and Azure)
 * Learning <a href="https://jekyllrb.com/">Jekyll</a> and <a href="http://sass-lang.com/">Sass</a> (yay!
 You're here!)
 * Truly Pair Programming for the first time in my life